MSNLAB/SmartEye/README.md

 ### Configure the IP addresses of the backend inference servers.
 Replace 'server_1_ip' with the real IP address of your server, and leave the IP port number unchanged.
-You can add lines in this format as many as your backend inference servers.
+You can add lines in this format as many as your backend inference servers under the [grpc-url] section.

 ```bash